ganeshgaxy/ppqa/README.md

 ## 🎈 Usage <a name="usage"></a>

-In order to use this framework just active the below hooks in *test.beforeAll* like below.
+In order to use this framework just activate the below hooks in _test.beforeAll_ like below.

 ```
+import { test, expect, Page } from '@playwright/test';
+import QAFrameworkUI, { createFragment } from '@qa-framework/playwright-ui';

 test.beforeEach(async ({ page }) => {
   QAFrameworkUI.registerAppUrl('https://demo.playwright.dev/');
   QAFrameworkUI.registerPlaywrightPage(page);